 But please don’t assume that growing and preserving your own fruit and vegetables or knowing the farmer who produced your food offers a guarantee that it is safe.

 The only way to ensure safe food is to follow to the letter the most up-to-date, tested, science-based methods for safe food handling, processing, and preparation, such as those provided by the National Center for Home Food Preservation, based at the University of Georgia.

 The Center reports that recent national surveys revealed that a high percentage of home food processors use practices that put them at high risk for foodborne illness and economic losses due to food spoilage.

 Let go of that cherished family recipe for water-bath canned mincemeat.
 Don’t use the books and recipes on which you’ve relied since the 1970s.
 Even books from a few years ago may contain information that won’t pass muster by today’s food-safety standards.

 For example, tomatoes were always considered acidic enough (pH below 4.6) to process safely in a boiling-water bath.
 But a few years ago, researchers found that many of the varieties they tested, including some old favorites, weren’t acidic enough for safe water-bath canning and began recommending that home processors either can tomatoes in a pressure canner or add bottled lemon juice, powdered citric acid, or vinegar to each jar of tomato product before processing.
-See our Canning Guide to learn how to can foods safely.
+See the Almanac Canning Guide to learn how to can foods safely.